alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 ### Changelog

+**v1.2.0**
+- Use CW Settings handler instead of third-party library

 **v1.1.0**
 - Allow crew to view their camera footage on the final day if they lost their camera underground, even if the footage won't meet quota (turned **on** by default).
 - *The base game will end the third day immediately, if it detects quota has not been met.*